A speed and departure time optimization algorithm for the Pollution-Routing Problem: Conclusions

 \section{Conclusions}

-A new speed and departure time optimization algorithm (SDTOA) for the PRP has been presented.
-This algorithm is conceptually simple and requires a quadratic time as a function of the number of destinations.
-It was implemented and integrated in ILS-SP-SOA matheuristic of~\cite{KramerSVC14}, where speed and departure time optimization occurs for each local minimum of the iterated local search.
-Our experimental results with this metaheuristic framework showed that allowing departure times from the depot can lead to very significant savings: $8.16\%$ of fuel costs and driver wages in average for the considered benchmark instances.
+A new speed and departure time optimization algorithm for the PRP has been presented.
+This algorithm is conceptually simple, runs in quadratic time, and is guaranteed to produce an optimal solution.
+It was implemented and integrated in the matheuristic of~\cite{KramerSVC14}, where departure time and speed optimizations occur for each local minimum of the iterated local search.
+Our experimental results with this heuristic showed that delayed departure times from the depot can lead to very significant savings: up to $8.36\%$ operational costs for the considered benchmark~sets.

-Overall, integrated scheduling, speed control, and routing optimization techniques can help to reduce costs and environmental fingerprints in logistic systems and a variety of other industrial domains.
-The proposed methodology has contributed to efficiently address some open challenges such as joint departure time and speed optimization.
+Overall, integrated scheduling, speed control, and routing optimization can help to reduce costs and environmental fingerprints in a variety of other industrial domains.
+The proposed methodology has contributed to address some open challenges related to combined speed and schedule optimization.
 Further research can now be focused on generalizing these methods to broader application classes.
-In particular, arc-dependent cost/speed functions are very relevant for ship speed optimization when traveling into locations with variable weather and sea conditions, but no efficient algorithm is currently known for this setting.
+In particular, arc-dependent cost/speed functions are very relevant for ship operations in the presence of variable weather and sea conditions.
+However, no efficient algorithm is known for~this~setting.